jsminem/terraform-guardium-datastore-audit/modules/aws-mariadb-rds-audit/README.md

 ## Provider Configuration

 This module requires both the AWS provider and the Guardium Data Protection provider.
-The providers are configured using the variables.
+The providers are configured automatically using the variables you provide:

 ```hcl
 provider "aws" {